km4ivi/whSample/README.md

 ## Output

-*sampler* creates a new Excel workbook in three parts: - a copy of the original (source) data, - an Excel spreadsheet with the requested sample, and - a new tab called *Report* with key reference information:
+*sampler* creates a new Excel workbook with three parts:

+  - a copy of the original (source) data,

+  - an Excel spreadsheet with the requested sample, and

+  - a new tab called *Report* with key reference information:

       - path and name of the source file

       - size (in rows) of the source file

       - sample type (Simple Random Sample, Stratified Random Sample, or Tabbed Stratified Sample)

       - sample size

       - number of strata

       - number of backups requested (this number is applied to every stratum in a stratified sample)

       - random number seed used, for documentation and reproducibility

       - date-time stamp of when the sample was generated

       - stratification information (name, number in the population, proportion of the population, and the number of samples)

 ## Installation